How Much Does It Cost To Charge an Electric Car?

 Let’s say your car gets the same 360 miles per tank of gas, with a 12-gallon tank, so you get 30 miles per gallon combined.
 And for the sake of simplicity, let’s use that same cost of $3.66 per gallon.
 So to fuel up an empty tank, it would cost:

-( 360 miles of range / 30 miles per gallon ) / $3.66 per gallon = $43.92 to fuel up
+(360 miles of range / 30 miles per gallon ) / $3.66 per gallon = $43.92 to fuel up

 An easier way to think of this is to just take the size of your gas tank and multiply that by the cost of gas per gallon.
 So to fuel up from totally empty, you’d spend:

-12 gallons in a tank x $3.66 per gallon = $43.92 to fuel up.
+12 gallons in a tank x $3.66 per gallon = $43.92 to fuel up

-Commercial Charging: Cost to Charge
+Commercial EV Charging: Cost to Charge

-But hey, not everyone is going to be charging up their EVs at home – that’s why more and more companies are trying to build out charging station infrastructure.
+But hey, not everyone is going to be charging up their EVs at home – that’s why more and more companies are trying to build out EV charging infrastructure.
 It’ll probably be more expensive to use a commercial charger than to charge at home, but is it still cheaper than filling up a gas tank?

 (car’s range / miles per kWh) x cost per kWh = cost to charge